Diffuse Knapweed

 Flowers: Small, white, sometimes rose-purple or lavender.
 Flowers form alone or in clusters at the end of branches.
 They have small, sharp, rigid spines on the bracts.

-Stems: Single, erect with multiple branches.
-Diffuse Knapweed grows up to 1 m tall; stems have short, stiff white hairs.
+Stems: Single, upright stem with multiple branches.
+Stems have short, stiff white hairs.

 Leaves: Upper leaves are stalkless and become bract-like near the flowers.
 The rosette and lower leaves are 5 – 20 cm long, rough, grey-green, hairy and divided.
 They grow in an alternate arrangement along the stem.